SS NORMANDIE

 After substantial debate between various government agencies and department that also included the involvement of Francis A. Martin , as a government consultant, and Francis Gibbs, as a naval architect eager to get his hands on this excellent vessel, it was decided to convert the Normandie into a ship that could carry as many as 18,000 troops.

 The conversion was started at the vessel’s berth in Manhattan and was expected to be completed in a few months.
 During the conversion activities the vessel caught fire from a welding torch on 9 February 1942, after a large portion of the vessel’s furniture decorations and art work had been removed.
 While the vessel had excellent fire detection and fighting systems, during the conversion process this system was not functioning properly and resulted in the spread of a massive fire aboard the vessel.
 The fire was fought by a confused combination of New York City land based fire fighters, New York City fire fighting boats, private fire fighting boats, the Navy and the Coast Guard.
-While the vessel was on fire, Vladimir Yourkevitch , the designer of the hull and who now was working in New York City, went to the berth to offer his assistance but never managed to get in touch with the fire fighting commanders.
+While the vessel was on fire, Vladimir Yourkevitch, the designer of the hull and who now was working in New York City, went to the berth to offer his assistance but never managed to get in touch with the fire fighting commanders.
 Over time and due to a badly directed fire fighting effort, the vessel became unstable on February 10, 1942 from the fire fighting water that collected on the upper decks and she capsized at the berth.
 This capsize was entirely avoidable, since the vessel could have been safely flooded down to settle on the bottom only about 10 feet lower than its usual draft after which no amount of fire fighting water could have made her capsize.

 Since the vessel was wider than the water depth, after capsize, approximately one half of the hull remained above water for everybody in Manhattan to see and became a huge visual embarrassment to the agencies that had been involved in the conversion and firefighting effort.
 This embarrassment even resulted in an effort to explain the fire as an act of sabotage, but eventually it was decided that the vessel would be salvaged and returned to service.
 The salvage was performed during the war years at an extraordinary expense and in 1943 the ship, with its superstructure removed, was shifted to a less public berth for further evaluation.
 By that time the war had pretty much ended and the need for a troop carrier or aircraft carrier was much reduced and therefore the US government offered the vessel back to France.
 The new French government also was not interested in restoring the vessel due to the rapidly changing economics of transatlantic travel due to the development of large transatlantic aircraft, and the hull was sold for scrap.
 By 1948 the last bit of the hull was cut up in Port Newark New Jersey, and the Normandie was gone.
-But not quite, since a large portion of her art and furnishings had been stored ashore during the war in many places in New York City and the rest of the world, pieces of the Normandie continue to delight us with their beauty and romance.
+But not quite, for that large portion of her art and furnishings stored ashore during the war ended up in many places in New York City and the rest of the world, so pieces of the Normandie continue to delight us with their beauty and romance.

 Francis A. Martin provided a valuation of the vessel to the US Government to provide a basis for possible repayment of the value of the vessel in case of her loss during WWII.
 Francis A. Martin was the principal in a marine consulting firm that had been founded by his grandfather Francis A. Martin in New York City in 1875.
 This firm has an interesting connection with Bahrs and Monmouth County since Hendrik van Hemmen, the principal author of this book is the President of this firm and today the firm is located in Red Bank, NJ.
 This firm also has an interesting connection with the Morro Castle incident having represented the vessel’s owners with regard to her salvage after she stranded in Asbury Park New Jersey in 1934.
 This vessel also caught fire and since she was a US flag vessel, this resulted in significantly more stringent fire protection measures on newly constructed US flag ships.